htcondor/htcondor/docs/version-history/stable-release-series-88.rst

    value when passed a string.
    :ticket:`7253`

+-  *condor_preen* will no longer query the *condor_schedd* the whole time it is preening the spool directory.
+Instead, it now builds a list of potentially obsolete files and then queries the *condor_schedd* once to find out which of these files are associated with jobs still in the Schedd.
+   :ticket:`7320`

 -  Fixed a bug where ``condor_submit`` would fail when arguments were supplied but no submit file, and the arguments were sufficient that no submit file was needed.